 The Company leases certain of its facilities and equipment under operating lease agreements expiring on various dates through February 2023.
 Total minimum lease payments, including scheduled increases, are charged to operations on the straight-line basis over the life of the respective lease.
-Rent expense was approximately \$1.0 million, \$0.9 million and \$0.9 million in 2018, 2017 and 2016, respectively.
+Rent expense was approximately \$1.2 million, \$1.0 million and \$0.9 million in 2019, 2018 and 2017, respectively.
+See Note 10 - Operating Leases for commitments remaining under lease agreements.